gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 * `options` *Object* Parameter containing the following properties:
   * `baseUrlProperty` *String* Name of a property from the XSUAA credentials to be used as base URL.
 Defaults to `url`.
   * `path` *String* XSUAA REST API endpoint.
 This path will be appended to the XSUAA base URL internally.
-  * The [options](https://github.com/request/request#requestoptions-callback) described in the documentation of the [request](https://www.npmjs.com/package/request) package.
+  * The [options](https://github.com/request/request#requestoptions-callback) described in the documentation of the [axios request](https://www.npmjs.com/package/axios) package.
 * `callback` *function(error, res, body)*
-  * The [parameters](https://github.com/request/request#requestoptions-callback) described in the documentation of the [request](https://www.npmjs.com/package/request) package.
+  * The [parameters](https://github.com/request/request#requestoptions-callback) described in the documentation of the [axios request](https://www.npmjs.com/package/axios) package.

 Example:
 ```js